 It’s Not That Simple (though we all wish it could be)

 Empathizing with the B2B buyer’s journey will help you become more patient with the selling process and prevent knee-jerk reactions when you experience the perceived setback, inconsistent communications, or requests for more validation of your claims, company, or otherwise.
 These 3 key points will help set expectations and prepare you for the journey as well.
 Every business owner wishes there could be one conversation and the deal is done (almost never happens), but the reality is that there are several other factors that add complexity to the transactions.
-The majority of sales is understanding how to communicate and work with people and people are complex beings, but so are the organizations they work for.
+The majority of sales involves understanding how to communicate and work with people and people are complex beings.
+And remember, so are the organizations they work for.
 Complexity breeds more complexity.